arbiter --send

 Provider keys

-The same precedence as the other modes (see environment.md):
+The same precedence as the other modes (see Environment):

-1. ANTHROPIC_API_KEY / OPENAI_API_KEY env vars (preferred for scripts).
+1. OPENROUTER_API_KEY env var for hosted models (preferred for scripts).

 If a script can't find a key, the agent's first model call fails with ERR: <provider-error> and the process exits 1.
 There's no interactive prompt.